 Weather Resistance: Water, chemical, impact, UV resistant

-Nesting Boxes and Roosting Bars: cozy nesting box, two roosting bars
+Nesting Boxes and Roosting Bars: two nesting boxes, three perches

 How do we rank products for you?